 “Are some varieties of plastic safer than others?
 The unfortunate answer is YES.”

 What Plastic Bottles Are Safe to Drink From?

 Are some varieties of plastic safer than others?
 The unfortunate answer is yes.
 There are various man-made chemicals that go into the manufacturing process of PET, and by far the most dreaded is bisphenol-A. Contact with hot liquids releases it, and a 2008 study21 has classified it as a dangerous endocrine inhibitor that has the ability to affect human health negatively.

 This is one of the main dangers of plastic water bottles, and what happens when plastic water bottles get hot.
-Therefore, BPA-free plastic bottles are definitely the better alternative.
+Therefore, BPA-free plastic bottles are definitely a better alternative.
 Some of them are also reusable, as will be discussed in a later section of this article.

 Nevertheless, it’s important to do your research before purchasing one.
 Consider that the threat for our planet is still there, and be aware of the fact that some other harmful compound might have made its way into the mix.